 Simple CNVs can take the form of genomic losses (deletions) or copy number gains (duplications or amplifications).
 Duplications can occur in tandem or elsewhere on the same chromosome or even on different chromosomes (ie, insertional duplication).
 CNVs may involve whole genes, portion of genes, multiples of contiguous genes, regulatory elements, or none of the above.
 Clearly, the nature and extent of genomic material that is gained or lost is undoubtedly important for the phenotypic consequences.

 The DNA sequences at the edges of CNVs are important as they often yield clues as to how the CNV was generated.
-For example, if a given CNV is flanked by nearly identical blocks of sequences (also known as ...
+For example, if a given CNV is flanked by nearly identical blocks of sequences (also ...